 We can talk about talking, and coming forward when you have a problem – but the reality is still that for many people, that isn’t safe or helpful.
 We must address discrimination at work, and ensure that there are support services that people can access quickly, effectively and without prejudice.

-- Clear mental health policies within the company that are implemented at all levels.
+- Clear mental health policies within the company are implemented at all levels.

 Whilst there is a wealth of good evidence on mental health at work, we still have many challenges and unanswered questions.